Extracting Moore Machines from Transformers using Queries and Counterexamples: Introduction

 \section{Introduction}

-Transformers \cite{vaswani2017attention} have become a mainstay architecture in natural language processing and deep learning more generally.
-There has hence been increasing interest in characterising the expressive power of this architecture.
-Significant effort has been devoted to proving what formal languages can or cannot be \emph{expressed} by the transformer architecture \cite{ackerman2020survey,merrill2021formal,Strobl2023TransformersAR}.
-The \emph{trainability} remains less well understood, however.
-Indeed, the fact that a transformer can express a formal language does not necessarily mean it can also learn it from data.
+Transformers \cite{vaswani2017attention} have become a dominant architecture in natural language processing and deep learning more generally.
+This explains the increase of interest in characterising the expressive power of this architecture.
+Recently, significant effort has been devoted to proving what formal languages can or cannot be \emph{expressed} by the transformer architecture \cite{ackerman2020survey,merrill2021formal,Strobl2023TransformersAR}.

-As an example, consider the parity language, which consists of all binary sequences with an odd number of ones. \citet{chiang2022overcoming} proved that soft attention transformers can express this language.
-However, empirical studies found that transformers trained on the parity language fail to generalise to longer sequences \cite{anil2022exploring, deletang2023neural, liu2023transformers}.
-Worryingly, \citet{bhattamishra2020ability} even found that transformers fail to learn the parity language for sequences with in-distribution lengths.
+The \emph{trainability}---what formal languages transformers can learn from data---remains less well understood.
+Indeed, the fact that a transformer can express a formal language does not necessarily mean it can also learn said language from data.
+Consider the Parity language, for example, which consists of all binary sequences with an odd number of ones.
+Although Chiang et al. \cite{chiang2022overcoming} proved that soft attention transformers can express this language, experimental studies found that transformers fail to learn the Parity language from data \cite{anil2022exploring,deletang2023neural,liu2023transformers}.

-How can we draw consistent conclusions from these seemingly contradictory results? \citet{Strobl2023TransformersAR} show that different underlying assumptions cause these inconsistencies.
-Additionally, the specific setup of the training task and evaluation metric are important.
-We argue that using \emph{mechanistic interpretability}, by unveiling exactly what the transformers learn, allows us to draw more robust conclusions on trainability, thus preventing future contradictions.

-To achieve a mechanistic understanding of transformers trained on regular languages we automatically reverse-engineer the finite state machines they learned.
-This approach, originally proposed for recurrent neural networks (RNN) \cite{weiss2018extracting}, relies on the classical $L^*$ algorithm \citep{angluin1987lstar} to extract state machines using queries and counterexamples.
-We further localise the states of finite state machines in the transformer and investigate how faithfully an extracted state machine models the transformer.
-We observe that when a transformer has effectively generalised on a language, the states of the target finite state machine are represented as directions in the transformer's output layer.
-Upon identifying these directions, we can precisely determine what occurs in the instances where the transformer fails.
+Empirically studying the trainability of transformers is challenging, however.
+Many possible choices for the specific training setup make it hard to draw consistent conclusions \cite{bhattamishra2020ability,liu2023transformers,yao2021self-membership}.
+Moreover, small changes in the transformer architecture can significantly impact what languages can or cannot be expressed \cite{Strobl2023TransformersAR}.
+For example, transformers can no longer express Parity when masked hard attention is used instead of soft attention \cite{yang2023maskedht}.